omolazabal/moredatastructures.com/docs/vectors/problems.md

         cout << i << " ";
 }
 ```
-8. What doe the following program output?
+8. What does the following program output?
 ```C++
 #include <iostream>
 #include <vector>